-Biden's US$1.9 trillion COVID-19 bill wins final approval in House
+Biden's US$1.9 trillion COVID-19 Bill wins final approval in House

 "It's the wrong plan at the wrong time for so many wrong reasons," Republican Representative Jason Smith said.

-Democrats were eager to get the final bill to Biden's desk for his signature before current federal unemployment benefits expire on Mar 14.
+Democrats were eager to get the final Bill to Biden's desk for his signature before current enhanced federal unemployment benefits expire on Mar 14.

-The House, which passed an earlier version of the legislation, needed to meet again to approve changes made in the Senate over the weekend.

-"There's been a lot of talk about this package being too large and too expensive, but if there was ever a time to go big, this should be it," said Democratic Representative Richard Neal.

 The House rejected an effort by Republican Representative Marjorie Taylor Greene to delay proceedings by asking for an adjournment - something she has attempted four times since taking office in January.